Azure/azure-quickstart-templates/safewalk2-platform/README.md

 **Connect to the super-admin**
 * Open a browser and enter the address of the super-admin console (i.e. https://SAFEWALK_ADDRESS:8443).
-* Enter the credentials of the admin account (username: admin and the default password).
+* Enter the credentials of the admin account (username: admin and the choosed password).

-**Change the password and email address of the admin account**
+**Change the email address of the admin account**
 * In Internal users & groups box click Users.
 * Click the admin user.
-* Follow the “. . . this form” link in the Password field to change the admin password.
 * Update the Email address field and click Save.

-**Update the Management Console link and organization identity**
+**Update the organization identity**
-* In the Organization identity box click the Change link.
 * You can set your organization name in the Name field.
 * You can set your organization logo in the Logo field.
-* Change the address to the management console to be the address you have set for the machine in the Admin / User Portal base URL field.

 **Setup the following items**
-1. Follow the System update link in the Maintenance box to deploy the latest SWP update package.
-Attention: If you are running Safewalk version 1.2.2 or lower you will not see the System update link in the Maintenance box.
-To see the System update link in the Maintenance box for Safewalk version 1.2.2 or lower you will first need to install patch 1181 that is available from the download site.
-2. Follow the Import Server License link in the Import licenses box to import a server license.
+1. Follow the Import Server License link in the Import licenses box to import a server license.
-3. Import token licenses by following the Import Licenses from the Import licenses box.
+2. Import token licenses by following the Import Licenses from the Import licenses box.
 Attention: If you intend to setup multiple Safewalk servers in your environment (i.e. using either the multimaster topology or the clustering with load-balancing) it is recommended first to join all the servers to one cluster and only then to perform the import of the tokens licenses.
-4. In the Organization settings box follow the Add link to set your LDAP configuration.
+3. In the Organization settings box follow the Add link to set your LDAP configuration.
-5. Create new RADIUS clients that will be used to authenticate to the server from your Firewall, SSL/VPN, etc. by following the Add link in the RADIUS settings box.
+4. Create new RADIUS clients that will be used to authenticate to the server from your Firewall, SSL/VPN, etc. by following the Add link in the RADIUS settings box.
-6. Follow the Add link in the Messages delivery gateways box to create a new message delivery provider that will be used to send registration codes, One-Time-Passwords and backup tokens to your users.
+5. Follow the Add link in the Messages delivery gateways box to create a new message delivery provider that will be used to send registration codes, One-Time-Passwords and backup tokens to your users.
 For more information about the super-admin console please refer to the chapter /Super_admin_console 6 Accessing the management console to view, manage and test users authentication

 Once the system has been configured you will be able to log into the management console to view and manage your users.

 To access the management console:
 * Open a browser and enter the address of the management console as it was given in the final screen of the installation (i.e. https://SAFEWALK_ADDRESS/admin).